 - CPC: (cost per click) shows how much advertisers are bidding to get their ad shown on Google when that keyword is searched.
 The higher this number, the more money it’s behind it.

 - PPC: (pay-per-click) It’s an advertising model for the internet in which advertisers pay for publicizing their products on a website or search engine.
-Each time users click on the ad, it will be guided to the advertiser’s site
+Each time users click on the ad, they will be guided to the advertiser’s site.

-- Score: The score is to know how difficult is to rank for that term from very difficult (red) to very easy (light blue).
+- Score: The score is to know how difficult it is to rank for that term from very difficult (red) to very easy (light blue).
 This score also comes with a number.
-As a rule of thumb, anything with a score of 40 or higher is moderate to very difficult.
+As a rule of thumb, anything with a score of 40 or higher is moderate to complicated.
 But anything below 40 is easier.